Services

 Testimonials

-Sam and Chris of Think Outside the Vox are leaders in the field of accessibility within performing arts settings.
+Think Outside the Vox are leaders in the field of accessibility within performing arts settings.
 Their dedication and passion for making theater welcoming to everyone, both front of house and back of house, on-stage and off-stage, is unwavering.
 They work tirelessly with theaters of all sizes, encouraging them to incorporate anti-ableist and anti-racist practices within their organizations for company members and patrons.
 I have had the good fortune of working with them as colleagues, as theatrical consultants, and with Chris as an ASL Interpreter, and have always appreciated their insights on ways to ensure equitable experiences for all.

 JULIE SIMON, PH.D., RID CI/CT